oharac/spp_risk_dists/README.md

 ## Abstract:

 To conserve marine biodiversity we must first understand the spatial distribution and status of at-risk biodiversity.
-We combined range maps and conservation status for `r fnum(n_spp)` marine species to map the global distribution of extinction risk of marine biodiversity.
+We combined range maps and conservation status for 5,291 marine species to map the global distribution of extinction risk of marine biodiversity.
-We find that for `r fnum(pct_threat_quarter, 0)`% of the ocean, >25% of assessed species are considered threatened, and `r fnum(pct_rr_threat_half, 0)`% of the ocean shows >50% of assesed species threatened when weighting for range-limited species.
+We find that for 83% of the ocean, >25% of assessed species are considered threatened, and 15% of the ocean shows >50% of assesed species threatened when weighting for range-limited species.
 Comparing marine biodiversity risk to locations of no-take marine reserves, we identify regions where reserves preferentially afford proactive protection (i.e., preserving low-risk areas) or reactive protection (i.e., mitigating high-risk areas).
 In particular, elevated risk to high seas biodiversity indicates a need for credible protection and reduction of fishing effort in international waters.